This post may contain affiliate links. Please read our disclosure policy.

 - Assemble the Pizza: Spread the Alfredo sauce evenly over the dough or brush the crust with garlic chili olive oil (see note*), to within ½ inches of the edge.
 Sprinkle with ½ cup of cheese.
 Top with cooked steak and onions, followed by green peppers and mushrooms.
 Finish with the remaining cheese.Lightly sprinkle with salt and cracked black pepper, to taste, if desired.

-- Bake: Place in the oven and bake for 10–12 minutes, or until the crust is golden and the cheese is melted.
+- Bake: Place the pizza in the oven and bake for 10–12 minutes, or until the crust is golden and the cheese is melted.
 For an extra golden top, broil for 1–2 minutes, watching closely so it doesn’t burn.

 Want to Save this Recipe?